Skip to main content

 1. Bold the most important passages

-2. Highlight the bolded text that's truly essential
+2. Highlight the bolded text that's essential

 3. Write a brief summary in your own words